ShayRubach/RockPaperSword/README.md

 ## The new epic soldiers:

 ***"Sir-Lasso"***
-This soldier has a 1-time ability to pull an enemy within a range of up to 3 lines and instantly initiate a fight with him (a trick to hook the king very fast).
+<br>Sir Lasso has a 1-time ability to pull an enemy within a range of up to 3 lines and instantly initiate a fight with him (a trick to hook the king very fast).
 With very very much luck this soldier is a game winner.<br>
 ![lasso](https://user-images.githubusercontent.com/21342315/40282666-23eaa65a-5c73-11e8-87cc-9427df90948d.png)<br>

 ***"Shieldon"***
-This soldier has a big shield that will cause its facing opponent to die, no matter what weapon he used.
+<br>Shieldon has a big shield that will cause its facing opponent to die, no matter what weapon he used.
 After a battle, Shieldon will be gone up to heaven, after completing his task!<br>
 ![shieldon](https://user-images.githubusercontent.com/21342315/40282701-7d78c9ea-5c73-11e8-931f-57b56d94b182.png)<br>
 ***"Ashes"***
-Ashes a "fake soldier" that will reveal the weapon of its facing opponent and vanish.
+<br>Ashes a "fake soldier" that will reveal the weapon of its facing opponent and vanish.
 Ashes will not kill the opponent but only leave him revealed..<br>
 ![ashes](https://user-images.githubusercontent.com/21342315/40282705-95631574-5c73-11e8-9a24-5e1c437d2977.png)